-- Exemption for foreign dividends when a person (whether alone or together with any other company forming part of the same group of companies as that person) holds at least 10% of the total equity shares and voting rights in a foreign company declaring a foreign dividend [section 10B(2)(a)]. - Exemption for foreign dividends which relate to amounts previously included in the income of a resident under section 9D8 [section 10B(2)(c)]. - Partial exemption for foreign dividends received or accrued which are not otherwise exempt under section 10B(2).
+- Exemption for foreign dividends when a person (whether alone or together with any other company forming part of the same group of companies as that person) holds at least 10% of the total equity shares and voting rights in a foreign company declaring a foreign dividend [section 10B(2)(a)]. - Exemption for foreign dividends which relate to amounts previously included in the income of a resident under section $9D^7$ [section 10B(2)(c)]. - Partial exemption for foreign dividends received or accrued which are not otherwise exempt under section 10B(2).
 The exempt portion is calculated according to a formula in section 10B(3).
-For example, in respect of a natural person the exempt portion equals the amount of the foreign dividend multiplied by the ratio of 25 / 45.9
+For example, in respect of a natural person the exempt portion equals the amount of the foreign dividend multiplied by the ratio of 25 / 45.8 - Exemption for remuneration received by or accrued to an employee for services rendered outside South Africa during a period exceeding 183 full days in aggregate during a 12-month period and for a continuous period exceeding 60 full days during that period [section 10(1)(o)(ii)].9 - Exemption for certain pensions received by or accrued to a resident from a source outside South Africa for past services rendered outside South Africa [section 10(1)(gC)(ii)]. - The disregarding of any capital gain or capital loss on the disposal of equity shares in foreign companies if certain requirements are met [paragraph 64B of the Eighth Schedule].